To Schedule an Appointment, Call Us Toll Free at 1.877.873.8208 or Email Us for a Prompt Response.

 Losing your balance and tripping is, of course, quite common.
 Most of the time, a little embarrassment is the only damage done.
-But sometimes, a slip can cause more serious injuries and potentially lead to a personal injury claim.
+But sometimes, a slip can cause more serious injuries and potentially lead to long-term physical harm.

 If you slip and fall on someone else’s property, do they owe you damages?
 It depends.
 Getting injured on another person’s property does not, in itself, make you eligible to receive damages from the property owner.
 However, there are some cases in which the owner may be held liable.
 In general, the owner may be made to pay damages to the fall victim if the owner’s negligence – or direct actions – created conditions that were unsafe.
 For example, the owner could be held liable if ice or snow has accumulated on the property, sidewalks are damaged, or potholes and debris pose a risk to walkers, and reasonable steps to remedy the situation have not been taken.

 However, as a tripping injury lawyer knows all too well, this kind of negligence is not always easy to establish.
 In most cases, the property owner must have been aware of the unsafe condition prior to the fall.
 If the owner could not have been reasonably expected to be aware of the hazard, they likely won’t be held liable.

-Property owners are also unlikely to be held liable if the hazard was extremely obvious.
+Property owners are also unlikely to be held liable under premises liability law if the hazard was extremely obvious.
 For example, if there is a very large hole in a parking lot, it is expected that those walking through the lot will see it and go around it.
 In general, individuals are considered responsible for taking reasonable steps to ensure their own safety and avoid slip and falls.

 Jan Dils, Attorneys at Law